-Audits and state wide investigations have revealed that the service rates charged for many Community Wastewater Management Systems including Cleve district are relatively low and insufficient to sustain those schemes.
-Accordingly, these service charges will increase at 5% over several years until adequate to fully fund and sustain the services provided.
+Audits and state wide investigations have revealed that the service rates charged for many Community Wastewater Management Systems including Cleve District are relatively low and insufficient to sustain those schemes.
+Accordingly, these service charges will increase at 4% over several years until adequate to fully fund and sustain the services provided.

-The Council has decided to raise the above revenue becuase of:
+Council has decided to raise the above revenue due to:

 - the number and the group of rateable and non-rateable properties receiving the service;

 - a service charge can be levied against non-rateable land, but a service rate can not;